 - Make use of Valencia’s online LifeMap Tools to assist in your career and education planning.

-- Follow the transfer plans listed in the Transfer Plan section of this catalog.
-These list the common course prerequisites needed to begin at the university in the particular degree program/major.
+- Follow the degree pathways listed in the degree pathways section of this catalog.
+These list the Common Program Prerequisites (CPPs) needed to begin at the university in the particular degree program/major.

 - If you plan to transfer to UCF, see the DirectConnect to UCF entry in this catalog; you can indicate your plans to transfer to UCF by completing the Change of Program/Major form, found in Atlas, in order to participate in DirectConnect to UCF.

 - Upon completion of 45 college-level credits, complete a degree audit in your Atlas account and discuss it with an academic advisor, program advisor, counselor or career program advisor.

 - Use floridashines.org -- the State of Florida’s online advising system -- which includes planning outlines for each major as well as information on admission, financial aid, scholarships and special programs.

 - Make use of the website of the college/university to which you plan to transfer.